c6ai/vSpace-Vote/README.md

     *   [7.1.2.1] Independently Verifiable Cryptographic Proof: vSpaceVote should produce (where applicable) independently verifiable cryptographic proof of correct election results.
 If the declared result is correct, such evidence should convince observers; if incorrect, it should be detectable.

 *   **Data Management:**
-    *   [7.1.3.1] Return or Sanitize Election Data: All election data gathered or processed by vSpaceVote or its subcontractors shall be returned or sanitized upon instruction of the municipality, subject to relevant legislation.
+    *   [7.1.3.1] Return or Sanitize Election Data: All election data gathered or processed by vSpaceVote or its subcontractors shall be returned or sanitized upon instruction of the constituency, subject to relevant legislation.
-    *   [7.1.3.2] Data Retention for Legal Reasons: If a legal or procedural reason arises (recount or court order), vSpaceVote shall retain relevant data until instructed otherwise by the municipality.
+    *   [7.1.3.2] Data Retention for Legal Reasons: If a legal or procedural reason arises (recount or court order), vSpaceVote shall retain relevant data until instructed otherwise by the constituency.
-    *   [7.1.3.7] Data Destruction on Municipality's Instructions: vSpaceVote shall destroy data upon the municipality's instructions, subject to record-retention legislation.
+    *   [7.1.3.7] Data Destruction on Constituency's Instructions: vSpaceVote shall destroy data upon the constituency's instructions, subject to record-retention legislation.
     *   [7.1.3.4] Privacy and Re-identification Risk Assessments: vSpaceVote shall conduct privacy and re-identification risk assessments if usage or retention of data changes.
 Any residual risks must be shared with election authorities.
-    *   [7.1.3.3] No Unauthorized Data Sharing: No proprietary or confidential data shall be shared or published without municipality's written permission.
+    *   [7.1.3.3] No Unauthorized Data Sharing: No proprietary or confidential data shall be shared or published without constituency's written permission.

 *   **Testing and Validation:**
     *   [6.1.1] Logic and Accuracy (L&A) Testing: vSpaceVote shall undergo logic and accuracy (L&A) testing, under the supervision of the election authority, before the voting period.